716green/easy-db/README.md

 > Note to future Bob: Don't give up on this.
 So far it's going really well.
 There is no need to 'start over' again.
 Just keep going.

+## How to start the dev server

+`docker-compose up` to start the server.

 ## What is it?

 EasyDB is a simple, easy to use, database for storing and retrieving data.
 It is designed to be easy to use for front-end work with very little setup.